How Income Share Agreements Offer Real Repayment Flexibility

-An Income Share Agreement (ISA) is an alternative way to fund education that is more flexible and can be more affordable than traditional student loans.
+An Income Share Agreement (ISA) is an alternative way to fund education that can be more flexible and more affordable than traditional fixed payment installment student loans.
 When a student enters an Income Share Agreement, their tuition is funded and, in return, they agree to pay a percentage of their future income.
 Students can now invest in themselves and their future.

 Income Share Agreement payments are calculated as a fixed percentage of the student’s future income.
 If income falls or rises, the percentage is fixed and stays the same.

 ISAs also have another innovative feature - threshold income - if you don’t earn over a certain amount (usually $30k), you don’t owe a payment that month.
-With a traditional student loan, you owe the payment whether you are working or not.
-If, however, they make more than predicted, their payments are capped, ensuring the student doesn't pay more than three times the funded amount.
+With a traditional fixed payment installment student loan, you owe the payment whether you are working or not.

 ISAs are always paid as a percentage of the student’s income.
 The more the student makes, the more the ISA backer receives.
 With Income Share Agreements, backers want to see students succeed.
 They want them to find the best career pathways possible, and the best jobs.
 They want them to be in work environments that will catalyze their growth, and the backers actively work to help support job growth.
 It’s more of a partnership than a traditional student loan lender who only wants their payments paid.
 ISA backers invest in the student like investing in a startup.

-How are Income Share Agreements different from regular loans?
+How are Income Share Agreements different from traditional fixed payment installment student loans?

-ISAs differ from loans in important and fundamental ways.
+ISAs differ from other student loans in important and fundamental ways.

-Second, with a student loan, the lender receives more money when the student takes longer to pay.
+Second, with traditional fixed payment installment student loans, the lender receives more money when the student takes longer to pay.
 Loan interest keeps on accruing with time and can add up to a lot of extra payments.
 With ISAs, the number of payments nor the percentage of income changes.
 And the ISA backer’s incentives are aligned with the student’s - when the student succeeds, the backer does too.

 Income Share Agreements offer real repayment flexibility to students.
 Now students fund their education and start their careers with a backer that wants to see them succeed.
 Students can leave school without being stranded in a sea of debt.